 Liens are similar to a sort of mortgage or deed of trust on the property, acting like a cloud on title, and having the effect of hooking the owner into paying you for your services or labor before selling, financing, or refinancing the property.
 Mineral Liens were designed specifically for companies like oilfield service companies, to give them an easier route to collecting their debts, and receiving money rightfully owed to them.
 Read More »

 Probate is the process of validating a will and thereafter administering the estate of a deceased person according to the will’s terms.
 There are different probate law attorneys all over the world, for example, there are Texas Probate Law firms as well as this probate attorney Tampa too!
 As title attorneys and landmen often see, people frequently fail to offer Wills for probate.
 Perhaps the existence of a Will is discovered in an affidavit of heirship, or a recital in a later instrument.
 Perhaps the reason the parties failed to offer the Will was they didn’t realize they needed to do so, or perhaps it was because the will could not be found.
 As we’ll discuss in this article, the discovery of an unprobated will requires landmen and title attorneys to perform a certain level of due diligence, and the reason the parties failed to offer the Will for probate will have a substantial effect.
+Understanding how to protecting your assets in this kind of situation can save you a lot of headache in the future.
 Read More »

 Unfortunately, the applicable legal frameworks can be somewhat complex and confusing.
 This is likely due to the inherent conflict between constitutional law and property law.
 On one hand, the constitution requires that courts defer to the religious institutions, so as to refrain from becoming too entangled with the establishment or free exercise of religion.
 This means that courts must exercise certain levels of deference to religious institutions regarding their internal beliefs or rulings as to which branches, levels, parish or other type of sub-entity has the rights of ownership and authority over church property.
 However, on the other hand, courts must also rule on property disputes.
 When dealing with property disputes it is important to know the things to do about a property boundary dispute.
 This jurisprudencial battle is outside the scope of this article, but it should provide some direction in understanding goal behind the various frameworks that have developed for analyzing church property ownership and conveyancing disputes.